GreenStage/react-central-state/README.md

 </h3>
 &nbsp;

-You can also subscribe callbacks to central state properties' changes, either on a `StateComponent` or a `StateHandler`, with `addCentralStateListener` :
+You can also subscribe callbacks to central state properties changes, either on a `StateComponent` or a `StateHandler`, with `addCentralStateListener` :

 ```javascript
 this.callback = function(){